Muscovy Company: Company of Merchant Adventurers to New Lands

-The Muscovy Company traces its roots to the Company of Merchant Adventurers to New Lands (in full: "Mystery and Company of Merchant Adventurers for the Discovery of Regions, Dominions, Islands, and Places unknown") founded in 1551 by Richard Chancellor, Sebastian Cabot and Sir Hugh Willoughby, who decided to look for the Northeast Passage to China.
+The Muscovy Company traces its roots to the Company of Merchant Adventurers to New Lands (in full: "Mystery and Company of Merchant Adventurers for the Discovery of Regions, Dominions, Islands, and Places unknown") founded in 1551 by Thomas White (merchant), Richard Chancellor, Sebastian Cabot and Sir Hugh Willoughby, who decided to look for the Northeast Passage to China.

-The first expedition of the Company of Merchant Adventurers was led by Willoughby, who was chosen for his military leadership skills after esteemed service against the Scots defending English castles in the north of the country.
+The first expedition of the Company of Merchant Adventurers was led by Willoughby, for his military leadership skills after esteemed service against the Scots defending English castles in the north of the country.
 He had no prior nautical or navigational experience and it was hoped he would transition into naval life with the same aplomb he showed on land.
 Chancellor would function as the navigator of the small fleet, which consisted of three ships: the Bona Esperanza under Willoughby, the Edward Bonaventure under Chancellor and the Bona Confidentia.
 The fleet departed from London on 10 May 1553, but near the Lofoten islands a storm hit the ships and separated Chancellor's vessel from the other two.

 Willoughby eventually crossed the Barents Sea and reached Novaya Zemlya.
 He spent some time sailing along the coast, then turned south towards Scandinavia.
 However at the mouth of the Varzina River on the coast to the east of present-day Murmansk the ship became trapped in ice.
 Willoughby and his crew were found a few years later by Russian fishermen who stumbled across the ship frozen in ice.
 Forcing entry into the ship, they found the bodies of Willoughby and his men frozen solid.
 It has been assumed that the men froze after a cold Russian winter aboard the ship, however, Willoughby and his men were well supplied for a winter aboard a ship – they had supplies of food enough for a journey meant for Asia and they had many woollen garments meant for trading in any destination they might have ended up in.
 It has therefore been posited by historians that Willoughby and his crew died not from exposure to the elements, but from carbon monoxide poisoning.
 The surrounding bay would have had ample supplies of sea coal and it was likely that men would have been sent out to gather material to keep them warm, and any combustion of sea coal in an enclosed area could easily have led to their deaths in a small ship hold.
 At any rate, Willoughby sent out scouts in various directions with the instruction to return after three days travelling if they had not found any human contact.
 All of these journeys failed.